 Welcome to Distance Education at West Liberty.
-Over the past few years West Liberty University focused on developing policies and procedures to support effective online learning.
+Over the past few years West Liberty University has been focused on developing policies and procedures to support effective, engaging online learning.

 Distance learning is facilitated through the use of SAKAI, an learning management system similar to Blackboard, Angel, Moodle and others.
 Sakai works well with PCs, MACs and machines using a Linux operating system.
 A dependable internet connect and a browser such as Internet Explorer or Firefox are all that is required to get started.